 How to Revoke a Will

 There are several situations where revoking a will may be feasible.
 For instance, life changes – such as marriage, divorce, and a new baby – may change how you wish to dispose of your property upon death.
 While the reasons for changing a will may vary, it is important to know how to reflect your current intentions in your will.
+Failure to properly revoke or change a will can result in confusion and costly litigation.

 In most states, revoking a will is pretty straightforward.
 Generally, you can revoke a will by (1) destroying the old will, (2) creating a new will or (3) making changes to an existing will.
 In some circumstances, simply giving away all or your property and assets before you die can have the effect of revoking a will (subject to estate tax penalties).